agsh/yapople/README.md

 Delete a message/messages by its number/numbers.
 If you delete several messages and get an error for some message, all you delete transaction will be reset.

+Note that if your connection to the server is broken at all then the messages will not actually be deleted.
+You need to cleanly disconnect from the mail server for this to happen.

 ### deleteAll(callback)
 - **callback** - __function(err, statuses)__